aswanabidin/tukang-commit/README.md

 Besides programming, I also like to do User Interface Design and usually do Illustrator Design.
 You can visit my UI portofolio [here](https://dribbble.com/aswanabidin) and my Illustrator Design portofolio [here](https://www.behance.net/aswanabidin).

 I graduated with a BS in Computer Science from [Telkom University Bandung](https://telkomuniversity.ac.id/en/) in 2018.
+Before graduation celebration, I have been accepted to first work at an IT Consulting Company in Jakarta, Indonesia as an Android Developer.
+This is my first experience after graduated.

 **Talking about Personal Stuffs:**